Seeed-Studio/wiki-documents/docs/ReSpeaker_4-Mic_Linear_Array_Kit_for_Raspberry_Pi.md

 !!!Tips
-        Actually the ReSpeaker 4-Mic Circular Array support Raspberry Pi Zero, Raspberry Pi 1 B+, Raspberry Pi 2 B, Raspberry Pi 3 B and Raspberry Pi 3 model B+, in this wiki we are using Raspberry Pi 3.
+        Actually the ReSpeaker 4-Mic Circular Array support Raspberry Pi Zero, Raspberry Pi 1 B+, Raspberry Pi 2 B, Raspberry Pi 3 B and Raspberry Pi 3 model B+ and Raspberry Pi 3 A+, in this wiki we are using Raspberry Pi 3.

 **Connection**